kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 ## What you will need to have ready

-Create an application that includes two blank fields with IDs 'space' and 'spas', and add three table fields below them with IDs 'sales_record_table' and 'task_management_table', 'sales_order_table'.
+Create an application that includes the fields as follows:
+- Two blank fields with id "space_for_native_kintone" and "space_for_custom_components"
+- Three table fields with id "sales_record_table", "task_management_table", and "sales_order_table".

 ## JavaScript and CSS Customization

 When you import the UMD file of Kintone UI Component to the app, you can upload the JavaScript files by following these steps:<br>
 You can see how to upload a file in the [Quick Start](../getting-started/quick-start.md).

-### Defining Constants
+### Defining constants

-We use constants to refer to important identifiers and values, such as the version number of Kintone, different space IDs, kintone fields, etc.
+We use constants to refer to important identifiers and values, such as the version number of Kintone UI Components, space IDs, Kintone fields, etc.

 ```javascript
 const Kuc = Kucs['1.x.x'];